PORTUGAL

 7 to 8 thin slices of cheese and 1 egg

-Method for preparation - assembly of sandwich
+Method for preparation - assembly of a sandwich

 Place a slice of cheese and one slice of bread on top of it on an oven-safe dish.
 Lay another slice of cheese on the bread and then layer a slice of ham, four pieces of linguiça ( smoke-cured pork sausage seasoned with garlic and paprika), mutton, or lamb steak, the last four pieces of linguiça.
 Top it with the other slice of ham and a slice of cheese.
 Lay another slice of bread on top and top with cheese.
 Secure the sandwich with toothpicks if you like.